Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Methods

 \subsection{Surveys}

 Participants were required to complete a pre-experiment survey, which lasted approximately 20 minutes.
-This survey collected demographic information, personal values~\cite{schwartz2012refining,graham2013moral}, affective experiences on social media, and political attitudes such as feelings toward members of the opposing political party and the attitudes toward the eight antidemocratic factors.
-The political feeling was asked first, whereas the order of the other questions was randomized.
-To ensure contextual relevance, survey questions were adapted based on participants' political leanings following the structure of surveys used in the study that identified the eight variables we incorporate in our definition of AAPA~\cite{voelkel2024megastudy}.
+This survey collected demographic information, personal values~\cite{schwartz2012refining,graham2013moral}, affective experiences on social media, and political attitudes such as feelings toward members of the opposing political party and the remaining seven measures of antidemocratic attitudes.
+The political feeling question was asked first, whereas the order of the other questions was randomized.
+To ensure contextual relevance, survey questions were adapted based on participants' political leanings.
+We followed the structure of the survey used in the study that introduced the eight AAPA variables~\cite{voelkel2024megastudy}.
 At the end of the study, participants completed a post-experiment survey, which took approximately 10 minutes.
 This survey asked about political attitudes and affective experiences, excluding demographics and personal values.
 Political attitudes were assessed using a feeling thermometer on a scale from ``Very cold or unfavorable feeling" (0) to ``Very warm or favorable feeling" (100).
 To evaluate emotions, participants rated how frequently they felt 15 different emotions on a scale from ``Never'' (0) to ``All the time" (5).